Directions: How to get here

 You will walk either left or right around the central waiting room, and then find yourself in a long hall with stairs down to trains and ramps up to buses.

-Ferry Terminal lobby, stairs and elevator to Richmond Terrace Look for stairs and an elevator going up to the street, Richmond Terrace, opposite you or slightly to the right.
+Ferry Terminal, Staten Island, Ramp E, stairs and elevator to Richmond Terrace Look for stairs and an elevator going up to the street, Richmond Terrace, opposite you or slightly to the right.

 Go up these stairs or elevator.